tenstorrent/tt-exalens/dbd/docs/public/debuda_py/index.rst

 .. image:: ../../images/debuda.png

-It can operate in three distinct modes:
+It can operate in three distinct modes: m
 - Buda-server: while Buda is still running
 - Standalone-server: useful when Buda crashes, but chip is available
 - Offline: with no hardware connected.
-Requires prior caching of chip communication.
+This mode requires prior caching of chip communication.

 Command levels
 --------------